manticoresoftware/manticoresearch/docs/federated_storage_engine.rst

 local FEDERATED table automatically pulls the data from the remote Manticore index.
 No data is stored on the local tables.

-FEDERATED is actually allows MySQL server to talk to ``searchd``, run search queries, and obtain search results.
-All indexing and searching happen outside MySQL.

-FEDERATED is available for MySQL since 5.x series.
-Manticore daemon since 2.6.4 has interface compatible with queries from FEDERATED storage engine.
+With FEDERATED engine a MySQL server can connect to a local or remote Manticore daemon and perform search queries.
+Performing queries via FEDERATED is similar to SphinxSE plugin.
+Unlike SphinxSE, the FEDERATED engine is bundled in all MySQL installs and can be used with Manticore out of the box, without any additional plugin compiling or changes to the MySQL server.

 Using FEDERATED
 ^^^^^^^^^^^^^^^

+An actual Manticore query cannot be used directly with FEDERATED engine and must be "proxied" (send as a string in a column) due to limitations of FEDERATED engine and the fact that Manticore implements custom syntax like the MATCH clause.

-To search via FEDERATED, you would need to create special table “search table”, and then ``SELECT`` from it with full SphinxQL query put into WHERE clause for ``query`` column.
+To search via FEDERATED, you would need to create first a  FEDERATED engine table.
+The Manticore query will be included in a ``query`` column in the ``SELECT`` performed over the FEDERATED table.

 Let's begin with an example create statement and search query:

 .. code-block:: mysql